Law Society of Saskatchewan

 • Any other service which might be contemplated as helpful by the client

-Lawyers providing limited scope legal services have the same duties of competence and ethical conduct as those who provide full-representation services.
+Legal professionals providing limited scope legal services have the same duties of competence and ethical conduct as those who provide full-representation services.

 What is the regulatory framework to provide limited scope legal services?

-Read more: Model Retainer Agreement
+Read more: Limited Scope Retainer/Legal Services Agreement

 How can I make limited scope legal services part of my practice?